 - If you are enrolled at both universities you must pay the semester fee at the arts or music college.

 - For double enrolments, the student services fee must be paid at both universities.
 This means that the student services fee must also be paid to the University of Stuttgart every semester.
 As proof that you are exempt from paying the other fees/charges at the University of Stuttgart, you are required to submit the current enrolment letter from the arts or music college to the University of Stuttgart in each semester so that your enrolment can be confirmed.
+Please use our contact form to submit it.

 - If you are not (any longer) enrolled in the art or music school for your teaching degree (in other words, have already taken all arts sub-examinations for your teacher training program), you must pay the semester fee due to the University of Stuttgart.